 Learn More

-On Monday, Dec.
+Last Updated on December 29, 2020 On Monday, Dec.
 21, 2020, Congress passed an emergency stimulus package designed to deliver approximately $900 billion in COVID-19-related aid.
-The bill, which was part of a $1.4 trillion spending package that will keep the government open for the fiscal year, has been sent to President Donald Trump, and he is expected to sign it into law.
+On Sunday, Dec.
+27, 2020, President Donald Trump signed the bill into law.
+The bill was part of a $1.4 trillion spending package that will keep the government open […]

 Learn More